Home/Insights/Architecture

 How Do You Architect Against Resource Contention?

 Preventing resource contention requires embedding resource awareness into the agent architecture from initial design.
 The Hendricks Method implements three architectural layers: resource prediction, dynamic allocation, and contention resolution.
-Each layer operates autonomously while coordinating through Google Cloud's Vertex AI Agent Engine.
+Each layer operates autonomously while coordinating through Google Cloud's Agent Runtime.

 Resource Prediction Architecture